 Cost of Living in Oman

 Expat packages in Oman for highly skilled Western workers still seem to be generous, and tend to offer good salaries, accommodation, a car, bonuses, flights home and medical insurance.
 However, as comprehensive as these contracts seem, there are always unforeseen costs.
-Watch out for the added cost of work visas and related health checks - for a family of four this can be about 300 OMR.
+Watch out for the added cost of work visas and related health checks – for a family of four this can be fairly high.
 School fees are also a big add-on cost.
 But the real financial issue in Oman is the relative job insecurity, rather than the pay package or the cost of living.

 Contrary to many of its nearby oil-rich counterparts, Oman does not draw on expats from abroad to comprise its primary workforce.
 Instead, it looks to locals to occupy most middle management positions, some senior management positions and even many low-paying jobs: fishermen, taxi drivers, shopkeepers, bank clerks.
 Expats tend to work in senior positions as directors or in sectors where there are skill shortages, such as in the healthcare and education fields.

 Even then though, most contracts are for three years, and if an Omani can fill a post, the contract can be terminated.
 Expats also tend to encounter considerable uncertainty towards the end of a contract.
 The government’s pointed Omanisation programme, which aims to educate and train local people for the senior positions that are traditionally held by expats, has put the authorities under increased pressure to speed up the process of filling the posts with Omanis.
-Thus, contract renewal is not a given, and a major cost of living in Oman is the fact that you might be out of a job in a short amount of time.
+Thus, contract renewal is not a given, and a major cost of living in Oman is the fact that an expat might be out of a job in a short amount of time.

-There are also a number of low income, low productivity expat jobs – maids, gardeners, builders - typically filled by Asian labourers.
+There are also a number of low-income, low-productivity expat jobs – maids, gardeners, builders – typically filled by Asian labourers.

 Cost of accommodation in Oman